-Out of total solid wastes generated in the UAE, the construction and demolition (C&D) wastes account for 70% of the total weight of solid wastes.
+Out of total solid wastes generated in the UAE, the construction and demolition wastes or (C&D wastes) account for 70% of the total weight of solid wastes.
 Dubai alone produces nearly 5,000 tonnes of construction and demolition waste every day, which is about 70% of the total solid waste generated every day.
-In Abu Dhabi, C&D wastes account for 71% of total wastes generated in the year 2011.
+In Abu Dhabi, C&D wastes account for 71% of total wastes generated.
 It is expected that construction and development activities and associated C&D waste production will continue to rise in this region.

 These rating systems and regulation have a credit category generally called “materials and resources” credit category, which includes the requirements for construction and demolition waste management.
 The main intent of having these requirements is to facilitate the waste reduction during construction and to prevent the depletion of material resources and associated environmental impacts.

 The common sustainability rating systems used in the UAE are LEED, Pearl Rating System for Estidama and EHS Trakhees in-house certification.
 Various local Green Building regulations are made to regulate the building design and construction activities in each administrative location or jurisdiction.
 The local green building regulations are mostly aligned to USGBC LEED v3 but are more specific to the region.

 The LEED rating system makes it mandatory for the project owner to develop and implement C&D waste management plan.
 Like other rating systems the main intent is to reduce the volume of C&D waste that is sent to landfills and incineration facilities by employing strategies such as reduce reuse, recovery and recycle of materials from the C&D waste stream.

 As per Dubai Municipality regulations, it is a mandatory requirement for all new buildings except the buildings in the CBD area to divert at least 50% of wastes materials by volume (cubic meter) or by weight (kg/ tonne) from the total waste materials generated during construction and/ or demolition of buildings by using reuse and recycle strategies.
 Excavated soil, land clearing debris and hazardous waste materials are not taken into consideration for this requirement.

 In the building reuse credit category, EHS Trakhees awards up to 3 points for maintaining the existing building structure (including structural floor and roof decking) and envelop (the exterior skin and framing, excluding window assemblies and non-structural roof materials).
 In the material reuse credit category, 1 to 2 points can be earned by reusing salvaged building materials and products directly or after refurbishing those.
 These materials can be beams and posts, flooring, doors and frames, cabinetry and furniture, brick, and decorative items.

-Pearl Rating System for Estidama
+4. Pearl Rating System for Estidama

 This rating system is the sustainability initiative of Urban Planning Council (UPC) Abu Dhabi.
 It is a mandatory requirement under this rating system to divert a minimum of 30% of C&D wastes through recycling/ salvaging.
 There is no credit awarded for this but it encourages the reuse of existing building stock, reduce waste and associated environmental impacts by providing credit earning options for retaining percentage of building structural system.

 If appropriate sustainability rating system is used and the green building regulations are followed aptly and adhered, not only the volume of C&D wastes sent to landfills or incineration will be reduced significantly but also the demand for virgin resources construction materials will be reduced.